-- Error—Used to indicate significant failures during operation execution
+- Error—Used to indicate significant failures during an operation

 - Warning—Less critical and can sometimes be ignored

-- Information—Issued to provide additional contextual information about the running operation
+- Information—Issued to provide additional contextual information about the operation

 - Debug—Detailed implementation information, primarily intended for Esri staff

 Event types can be filtered in the list using the corresponding check boxes at the top of the list.
 Because of their importance, error events are always included in the list and cannot be filtered out.
 The filter entry can be used to be more selective.
-When text is entered here, only events in which at least one of the columns contains that text (case insensitive) will be displayed.
+When text is entered here, only events in which at least one of the columns contains that text (not case sensitive) will be displayed.

 The total number of matching events is displayed in the upper right of the Log tab.